 The bill likely would reduce State General Fund revenue by an unknown amount.
-It is unknown if the Michigan Strategic Fund board would choose to create a redevelopment renaissance zone, or if a qualified local community would seek such a designation.
-If a zone were designated, the degree of revenue loss would depend on the types of economic activity occurring within the zone, as well as the degree to which the activity would occur if the bill were not adopted.
+It is unknown if the board of the Michigan Strategic Fund would choose to exercise the option to create a redevelopment renaissance zone, as the bill would allow, or if a qualified local community would seek such a designation.
+Assuming a zone was designated, the degree of revenue loss would depend on the types of economic activity occurring within the zone, as well as the degree to which the activity would occur if the bill were not adopted.